synthesis0x42/synthesis0x42/README.md

-Hey, I'm *butterflylaceration*.
+Hey, I'm *afterworldsimulacra*.
 My real name's Akira, but you can call me whatever nickname you're able to come up with.
 I'm a Year 11 student, and my main research interest is in quantum information.
 There is nothing else particularly interesting about my character.

 Contact me at afterworldsimulacra@proton.me